-Monty Don said on BBC 2 Gardeners’ World feature in Sept 2016 'It's a small garden by the sea with inspired planting and design'.
-The Sunday Telegraph said 'Geoff’s enthusiasm is catching, and he and his amazing garden deserve every visitor that makes their way up his enchanting garden path'.
-This characterful, exuberant seaside garden is 112ft x 40ft.
+Monty Don said in his introduction to Driftwood on BBC 2 Gardeners’ World in Sept 2016, 'It's a small garden by the sea (112ft x 40ft) with inspired planting and design'.
+Sunday Telegraph said 'Geoff’s enthusiasm is catching, and he and his amazing garden deserve every visitor that makes their way up his enchanting garden path'.

-This is a real must see garden say many TripAdvisor visitors - Trip Advisor Certificate of Excellence 2017.
+This is a real must see garden say many TripAdvisor visitors - awarded Certificate of Excellence 2017 for over 60, 5-star reviews.
 Large selection of home-made cakes and savoury items available, all served on vintage china, on trays in the garden.
-In 2016, Driftwood was a finalist, runner-up in Gardeners’ World, Garden of The Year (Small Space).
-Featured in Period Homes & Interiors (July) and was a local news item on BBC South East Today (Sept).
+Visitors from China, Japan, Austria, Belgium and South America in 2017.

-Visitors also welcome by arrangement June & July for groups of 4-20, incl personal guided tour.
-Combined with Cupani Garden for larger groups.
-Admission £7.00, children free.
+Visitors also welcome by arrangement June to August for groups of 1+, incl guided tour by owner.
+Lunch or afternoon tea can be incl.
+Admission £7.50, children free.
 Light refreshments.

-Steep drive, narrow paths and many levels with steps, but help readily available on-site or call ahead before visit.
+Steep drive with handrail, narrow paths and many levels with steps, but help readily available on-site or call ahead before visit.

 How to find us